What Is Hardware Design?

 Hardware design is the process by which functionality is programmed into custom circuitry.
 System and algorithm developers often begin hardware design in Simulink® and MATLAB® and then write a specification document that a hardware design team uses to manually create a hardware description language (HDL) implementation.
-The HDL representation is then used to program FPGA or ASIC hardware, which is often part of a System-on-a-Chip (SoC).
+The HDL representation is then used to program FPGA or ASIC hardware, which is often part of a system on chip (SoC).

 Manual writing of low-level HDL limits how broadly the hardware design team can explore different architectures, increases the number of bugs introduced, and limits the ability to reuse the algorithm for other projects.

 You can use MATLAB and Simulink to explore algorithms and determine which ones are most compute-intensive and could benefit from hardware design.
 You can then simulate the SoC architecture using SoC Blockset™.

 You can also refine the hardware design through several steps, each of which can be verified against the previous step or the original algorithm:

 - Adapt algorithms to process a continuous stream of data, which is how data typically flows through a hardware design

 - Trade off numerical accuracy versus efficiency via fixed-point quantization or floating-point (9:19) implementation of hardware design components